 Microsoft Azure is one of the safest and most flexible cloud platforms on the market.
 Azure contains a range of configurable security tools and supports numerous types of security services and features.
 This enables you to expand Azure’s monitoring and remediation capabilities and achieve an advanced level of cybersecurity proficiency.

-Read on for an overview of Azure security tools, some of the provided features, and a look at how you can fortify your security posture on top of Microsoft’s robust cloud platform.
+Read on for an overview of Azure cloud security tools, some of the provided azure security features, and a look at how you can fortify your security posture on top of Microsoft’s robust cloud platform.

 Azure contains an extensive list of built-in security offerings that you can use to strengthen your cloud environment.
 As you begin exploring the Azure platform, keep these tools in mind.